 In May 2010 Robert was appointed by the Prime Minister David Cameron as an Assistant Government Whip and shortly after this was promoted to Pairing Whip in the Government Whips' Office.

-In October 2013 Robert was appointed Parliamentary Under Secretary at the Department for Transport, and in December 2015 Robert was appointed as a Minister of State. in July 2016 The Prime Minister Theresa May moved Robert to the Home Office as a Minister of State for Immigtation.
+In October 2013 Robert was appointed Parliamentary Under Secretary at the Department for Transport, and in December 2015 Robert was promoted to a Minister of State. in July 2016 The Prime Minister Theresa May moved Robert to the Home Office as a Minister of State for Immigration.
+After snap election in May 2017, Robert retained his seat and has been re-elected for the fourth time.
+Robert was appointed as a Minister of State for Education in June 2017.
+In March 2019 Robert Goodwill was appointed as a Minister of State at the Department for Environment, Food and Rural Affairs.